What is annual review management?

 Best practices in review management

-The idea of simply eliminating yearly appraisals is tempting, but unfeasible.
-Indeed, companies can't manage without evaluation or professional interviews, to justify promotions or to be able to identify the evolution of available skills within the company.
+The idea of simply eliminating yearly appraisals is tempting but impractical.
+Companies cannot function without evaluations or professional reviews to justify promotions and identify the development of skills within the organization.

-Why not simply change the methods to improve performance and make reviews more efficient?
+Why not revamp the methods to enhance performance and make reviews more efficient?

-The annual review has become a catch-all subject: it covers last year's objective reviews, the setting of objectives for the coming year, performance review, compensation, training wishes, etc. The HR reviews are too long to be prepared by the employee, difficult to conduct by the manager and complex to analyse by the HR department.
-By devoting the annual review to a single subject, you make it a real moment for dialogue and exchange.
-And in this case, the only topic to be discussed is the employee's career development.
-For the other topics, it is best to address them throughout the year through regular feedback, quarterly objective reviews, etc.
+The annual review has become an all-encompassing topic, covering the previous year's objective assessments, setting goals for the coming year, performance evaluation, compensation, training needs, and more.
+The HR reviews are often too lengthy for employees to prepare for, challenging for managers, and complex for the HR department to analyze.
+By concentrating the annual review on a single subject, you create a genuine opportunity for dialogue and exchange.
+In this instance, the primary focus for discussion is the employee's career development.
+Other topics are better addressed throughout the year via regular feedback, and quarterly objective reviews.

 Decentralizing the conduct of individual reviews

-When assessing the annual performance of employees, the way in which team objectives are set - whether they are project-specific, bi-annual or quarterly - is of great importance.
-At Lucca, the company has gradually moved to quarterly objectives based on the Objectives and Key Results (OKR) method.
-Management provides the company's strategic roadmap.
-The managers and their teams decide together on the objectives that will follow this course and indicate in practical terms how they will be achieved and what percentage of achievement corresponds to each of the stages.
-This process sets objectives that are both achievable and measurable, which facilitates the preparation and conduct of annual reviews and allows each employee to feel responsible for achieving collective objectives.
+When evaluating employee performance annually, how team objectives are set — whether project-specific, bi-annual or quarterly — plays a critical role.
+At Lucca, the company has gradually adopted quarterly objectives based on the Objectives and Key Results (OKR) method.
+Management outlines the strategic roadmap, while managers and their teams collaboratively determine objectives that align with this direction, specifying how they will be achieved and the completion percentage for each stage.
+This approach fosters objectives that are both achievable and measurable, making it easier to prepare for and conduct annual reviews and empowering each employee to feel responsible for achieving collective goals.

 Peer evaluation is also an excellent way to assess the employee's performance within a team.
-This type of evaluation involves the people who work with the same employee: his or her superiors, colleagues, direct team members, etc. This method makes it possible to carry out a more detailed analysis of the profile of the appraisee and to complete the manager's point of view.
+This type of evaluation involves the people who work with the same employee - superiors, colleagues, direct team members, - allowing for a more detailed analysis of the appraiser's profile and complementing the manager's perspective.

 Streamline the review management process

-Getting their hands on previous years' reviews, designing or changing the evaluation grid, launching the campaign, monitoring the review process, analysing the reports, etc. HR managers spend more time managing and consolidating the results of campaigns than acting on what they learn from them.
+Accessing previous years' reviews, designing or modifying the evaluation framework, launching the campaign, monitoring the review process, analyzing the reports - HR managers often spend more time managing and consolidating campaign results than acting on what they learn from them.

-By streamlining your methods, you create better conditions for a higher quality of reviews.
-Changing your procedures, automating tasks with no added value, decentralising the management of reviews... all of these are ways of giving your teams the means to focus on the things that are important for achieving your company's objectives.
+By streamlining your methods, you create better conditions for higher-quality reviews.
+Modifying your procedures, automating low-value tasks, and decentralising the management of reviews are all effective ways to empower your teams to focus on what really matters for achieving your company's objectives.

 Automating the management of annual reviews: key features

-The market for goal & review management software is full of solutions with varying degrees of sophistication.
-To help you choose, here are five things you should look for in such a solution.
+The market for goal & review management software offers a wide range of solutions with varying degrees of sophistication.
+To help you choose, here are five key features to look for a solution.

 A paperless form

-As with time tracking, or the onboarding and offboarding processes, conducting interviews in Word or Excel format presents serious limitations in terms of usage, whether on the user or HR side.
-Review management software will not improve the content of your reviews, but rather free your teams from the logistical burden of administrative management of campaigns, provided that the interface is designed for the end user.
+Similar to time tracking, and the onboarding and offboarding processes, conducting interviews in Word or Excel format presents significant limitations in usability, for both users and HR.
+Review management software will not necessarily enhance the content of your reviews, but it can free your teams from the logistical burden of administrative management of campaigns, provided the interface is designed with the end user in mind.

 Duplicating review campaigns

-Why limit yourself to one yearly appraisal when you could multiply the opportunities to gather feedback, to ensure that your employees are satisfied with their missions, return to work from sick in the best conditions and meet their objectives?
-To launch your campaigns, all you need is 3 simple steps: choice of the form, selection of the population, and deadlines.
+Why limit yourself to an annual appraisal when you can create multiple opportunities for feedback, ensuring that employees feel satisfied with their roles, transition back to work from sick leave smoothly, and meet their objectives?
+Launching your campaigns can be as simple as following three steps: choosing the form, selecting the targets, and setting deadlines.

 A clear view on the progress of the reviews

-The majority of review campaigns last 1 to 2 months.
-Without a global view of their progress, it is difficult to take action at the right time and with the right person, to quickly deal with the topics at risk or to identify the reviews that haven't been submitted even though they are overdue.
-Accurately monitoring the status of reviews: not completed, in progress, completed, waiting for approval, caveats, etc. is the key to successful campaigns.
+Most review campaigns last one to two months.
+Without a comprehensive view of their progress, it becomes challenging to take timely action right individuals, quickly address at-risk topics, or identify overdue reviews that have not been submitted.
+Monitoring the status of reviews - such as not completed, in progress, completed, or waiting for approval – is crucial for successful campaigns.

 Centralization and archiving of review reports